-From my own personal experience, this is also a good way to find small chips of gemstones and other cool rocks.
-As the walls erode, those precious chips end up all over the side of the road, and they can be just as fun to find as geodes are.
+From my own personal experience, this is also a good way to find small mineral fragments and other cool rocks.
+As the walls erode, those precious stones end up all over the side of the road, and they can be just as fun to find as geodes are.
 They may not be worth anything, but they do look nice in a collection.

 When you do this, keep in mind that most of these natural walls are located on highways.
 Most of the walls have several yards of space between them and the road, but you still need to be careful.
 Make sure your car is out of the way of traffic, and stay attentive to ensure that you don’t have to get scraped off a cliff wall because of a crazy driver.

 That may sound a little dangerous, but you should be fine if you’re cautious, and there aren’t a lot of other ways for budding rock collectors to find decent specimens without tools.

 There are a number of quarries throughout the southeastern corner of Indiana, and all of them are known for having large concentrations of geodes.
 Instead of pointing you to a specific quarry, I’m going to tell you about a directory that will allow you to try your luck at all of them.

 The Directory of Industrial Mineral Producers is a free resource that lists all the quarries in Indiana.
 Some of them are closed and free for public use, but most of them are either in operation or still owned.
 If you want to visit any of the owned quarries, you’ll have to contact the owner and ask for permission.